Ladysnake/Ladysnake.github.io/wiki/requiem.md

 Requiem is a Minecraft (Java Edition) mod aiming at removing the continuity break resulting from death. <br />
 In vanilla Minecraft, dying is bland and can be frustrating: you lose all your items and get redirected to a menu where you can choose to reappear at your spawn point or quit the game.<br />
-With Requiem installed however, this menu breaking immersion is removed and dying gives place to various gameplay elements.
+With Requiem installed however, this immersion-breaking menu is removed and dying gives place to various gameplay elements.

 ## Why would you want to use it?